* Global bond rally continues; Treasury yield hits 32 month-low

 The 10-year Italian bond yield hit 1.599%, its lowest since October 2016 as the government eases its budget ambitions.

-The market’s focus is now on Friday’s U.S. non-farm payrolls for June, which economists expect to have risen by 160,000 in June, compared with 75,000 in May.
+The market’s next focus is on Friday’s U.S. non-farm payrolls for June, which economists expect to have risen by 160,000 in June, compared with 75,000 in May.

 Mainland Chinese shares drifted into negative territory amid U.S.-China trade uncertainty and a Trump comment over alleged currency manipulation, with the Shanghai Composite down 0.2% and the blue-chip CSI 300 dropping 0.3%.
 Hong Kong’s Hang Seng edged 0.1% higher.